numbas/unicode-math-normalization/README.md

 ],
 ```

-There are five files:
+There are seven files:

 * `greek.json` - mapping Greek letters to their English names, e.g. `α` to `alpha`.
-* `letters.json` - mapping mathematical letters to their standard equivalents, with annotatoins.
+* `letters.json` - mapping mathematical letters to their standard equivalents, with annotations.
 * `subscripts.json` - mapping superscript characters to their standard equivalents.
 * `superscripts.json` - mapping subscript characters to their standard equivalents.
 * `symbols.json` - mapping all sorts of mathematical symbols to common symbols, names, or sub-expressions.
 Some symbols are mapped to a string of the form `not NAME` - you might have to do some processing to interpret these correctly, instead of just substituting the mapped string into the expression being parsed.
+* `punctuation.json` - mapping punctuation characters to symbols.
+This mapping could be combined with the one in `symbols.json`.
+* `brackets.json` - mapping grouping characters (parentheses, square brackets and curly braces) to their standard equivalents.

 The mappings must be applied as part of the tokenisation step when parsing a mathematical expression.